 This stool has been sitting on my fireplace hearth holding magazines and a Ball jar full of seashells.
 It was part of my Summer décor.
-Now Summer is almost over and the stool is getting an update.
 I found the stool at My Favorite Junk Shop and I really liked the paint job….really!
 I like the way the white and black paint are uneven on the legs.
 That’s where I came up with the idea for the decoupage legs.
-The roll of wrapping paper came from Hobby Lobby.
+The roll of pretty wrapping paper came from Hobby Lobby.

 The original paint looked like it was oil base so I applied a coat of Glidden Gripper Primer to start the project.
 Glidden Gripper tinted gray is my go-to primer (update: it is now PPG Gripper).

 I cut strips of wrapping paper and applied Mod Podge to them with a brush.
 Yes, the project did get a little hairy trying to work around the legs and the rungs.